Bang's problem and symplectic invariants: Fractional Bang-type results

 In~\cite{kadets2004weak} Vladimir~Kadets showed the following.
-For any $\varepsilon>0$, there is a covering of the Hilbert space by Hilbert cylinders $Z_i$ similar to $B\times H$, where $B$ is a $3$-dimensional ball, such that $\sum_i \sigma(Z_i)<\varepsilon$.
+For any $\varepsilon>0$, there is a covering of the Hilbert space by Hilbert cylinders $Z_i$ isometric to $B_i\times H$, where $B_i$ is a $3$-dimensional ball, such that

 Here $\sigma$ denotes the $3$-dimensional cross-section.
-In~\cite{bezdek2009tarski} K\'aroly~Bezdek was mistaken to think that from Kadets' construction it follows that, for any $\varepsilon>0$, there exists sufficiently large~$n$ such that the unit ball $B^n$ can be covered by $(n-3)$-cylinders $Z_i$ with sum of their cross-section less than $\vol(B^3)$.
+In~\cite{bezdek2009tarski} K\'aroly~Bezdek seemingly thought that from Kadets' construction it follows that, for any $\varepsilon>0$, there exists sufficiently large~$n$ such that the unit ball $B^n$ can be covered by $(n-3)$-cylinders $Z_i$ with sum of their cross-section less than $\vol(B^3)$.
 Actually it does not follow from Kadets' construction, which was essentially based on infinite-dimensional properties of the Hilbert space.
 So~\cite[Problem~3.5]{bezdek2009tarski} can be restated in the following natural form:

 \begin{conjecture} If the Euclidean unit ball $B^n$ is covered by $m$-dimensional Euclidean cylinders $Z_1,\ldots, Z_N$ then

 \end{conjecture}